githubtraining/introduction-to-github/responses/close-issue.md

 Your site is now visible to the public.
 Check it out at https://{{ user.username }}.github.io/{{ repo }}.

 Now that you’ve completed the tasks in this issue, it's time to close it!
-You can't delete an issue on GitHub, but closing it tells other contributors that this particular conversation or task has come to an end.
+Closing an issue tells other contributors that this particular conversation or task has come to an end.

-Since you've turned on GitHub Pages, close this issue.

 ### :keyboard: Activity